 combined with other treatments such as exercises to stop the pain from coming back

-Tendonitis can occur in a number of places around the ankle and foot.
-Visit the foot tendonitis section to learn about the different types of tendonitis, including achilles tendonitis and extensor tendonitis.
+Tendonitis can also occur in a number of places around the ankle and foot.
+Visit the foot tendonitis section to learn about the different types of tendonitis and how to treat them.

 You may also be interested in the following articles: